-The U.S. Preventive Services Task Force (USPSTF) recommends getting a colon cancer screening beginning at age 50 and continuing until age 75, for people at average risk.
+The U.S. Preventive Services Task Force (USPSTF) recommends getting a colon cancer screening beginning at age 45 for people at average risk.

 Don’t put yourself at an increased risk.
 Know the facts:

-- Colorectal cancer is the second-leading cancer killer in the U.S., but it can be prevented.
+- Colorectal cancer is the third-leading cancer killer in the U.S., but it can be prevented.